The Herb Society of America - South Texas Unit

 LOADING AND UNLOADING VEHICLE

 Attendees may use the Short Term (Load/Unload) Designated Area on the south side of Garnet St., in front of the Southside Place Clubhouse.
-Refer to the map below of the City of Southside Place showing the ramp and entrance to the Clubhouse.

 The beautiful Butterfly Pea (also commonly known as Asian pigeonwings, bluebellvine, blue pea, cordofan pea and Darwin pea) is back by popular demand.